Actindo-AG/Documentation/Core1Platform/UserInterface/01b_Password.md

     Enter your current password.

 - *New password*
     Enter the new password.
 The password strength is displayed by a bar below the *New password* field.
-The password strength is displayed by both, the length of the bar and its color.
+The password strength is displayed by both the length of the bar and its color.

 - *Confirm password*
     Enter the new password again to confirm it.